-For the remote control RCC itself it is also possible to integrate new display languages (max.
-4 in each RCC).
-To know more about the updating or additional languages availability, contact your installer or go to www.studer-innotec.com/support.
+For the RCC remote control it is also possible to implement new display languages (up to a maximum of 4 on each RCC remote control).
+You may obtain information about the availability of updates or additional languages from your installer or consult the website: www.studerinnotec.com.

-16.1 UPDATING PROCESS
+UPDATING PROCESS

-Before inserting the SD card to carry out an updating, it is better to switch off all Xtenders (off).
-If you don't do it manually, the updating process will automatically stop all Xtenders connected to the remote control.
+Before introducing the SD card to carry out the updating, it is better to switch off all Xtenders (off).
+If you don't do it manually, the updating process does an automatic stop of all Xtenders connected to the remote control.